 Meet chefs, farmers, winemakers, food producers, and local culinary experts with commentary and guidance from Chef Green who shares her unparalleled culinary knowledge with guests.
-A certified tour director who leads exciting small-group tours of culinary exploration, 2019 itineraries include Morocco, Israel, and Piemonte, Italy with a new set of destinations coming soon for 2020.
+A certified tour director who leads exciting small-group tours of culinary exploration, 2020 itineraries include Morocco, Israel, Catalonia, Sicily, Bordeaux, Bayonne & Basque Country, and Three Greek Islands: Crete, Santorini & Naxos.

 Catalan Art, Architecture & Cuisine Tour: Gaudi Day in Barcelona including Casa Batllo, Parque Guell and la Sagrada Familia, La Boqueria Market Tour and Hands-on Cooking Class, Art Day at Picasso Museum and Miro Foundation.
 Tour the famed Vic Saturday market; Dine at one-Michelin star Restaurant l’O. Professional guided tour of Girona focusing on Jewish Heritage.

 Please consider joining me, culinary explorer and chef/author Aliza Green, on this exclusive tour of Israel: land of contrasts, land of plenty, land of history.

 Experience the best of Israel, where creative and exciting culinary fermentation combines Ashkenazi, Sephardi and Mizrachi Jewish, Arab, Druze, and Maronite traditions, ingredients, and techniques.
 Tour Israel from the Galilee and Safad to the Negev, from the Mediterranean Coast to Jerusalem.